Hyperkeratosis is an excess thickening of the outer layer of the

 • Lichen planus – This condition may appear as a lacy white patch or as an itchy, violet, scaly patch anywhere on the skin.
 Researchers suspect that it may be related to an abnormal reaction of the immune system.

 • Actinic keratosis – These are flat, red, rough sandpaperlike spots or patches of skin are caused by excessive exposure to the ultraviolet radiation of sunlight.
-They can be as tiny as a few millimeters.
 They occur on sun-exposed areas of skin, and they have the potential to develop into squamous cell carcinoma.

 • Ichthyosis – This causes a widespread, thick, platelike scaling of the skin.
 Symptoms begin either shortly after birth or during early childhood.

 Conventional medications such as hydocortisone and steroids may bring more harm than good and worsen the imbalance to the immune system and skin function.

 This disease can be successfully cared for with the proper natural knowledge and products.
 To get the positive results that many achieve, follow these recommendations.

 1) Daily cleansing of the affected area is very important.
 Washing with a hypo-allergenic "non-soap" wash helps the process of washing away the dead skin cells from the skin.
 This is critical in order to begin the healing process.
 Most soaps, even doctor recommended ones, contain harsh and drying chemicals that will only exacerbate the symptoms.
 Avoid these!

 2) You need to deeply unpack dry, hardened skin cells and bring moisture back to your skin.
 You will need to moisturize your skin with the proper cream containing the best, healthful ingredients.